babymotte/worterbuch/tcp-protocol.md

 Within a SESSION a client can make an arbitrary number of GET, PGET, SET, SUBSCRIBE and PSUBSCRIBE requests to query or update data on the server.

+Upon connecting to the server the client sends a HANDSHAKE REQUEST.
+It contains the following information:
+ - a list of the protocol verions the client supports
+ - optionally a LAST WILL (KEY and VALUE) that the server will set when the client disconnects
+ - optionally a list of GRAVE GOODS (KEYs or REQUEST PATTERNs) that the server will clear when the client disconnects The Server must respond either with a HANDSHAKE ERROR if the server supports none of the protocol versions the client requested or with a HANDSHAKE RESPONSE containing the following:
+ - the protocol version that will be used in this session.
+This must be the highest version that both server and client suppport
+ - the character the server uses as WILDCARD
+ - the character the server uses as MULTI LEVEL WILDCARD
+ - the character the server uses as SEPARATOR

 ## Term definitions

 - MESSAGE: a set of bytes transferred between the client and the server.
 Every message must follow the specifications defined in [Message Format](#message-format)